Raf Simons makes dazzling Dior debut with floral bounty

 PARIS The who's who of the fashion world came out to toss flowers at the feet of Christian Dior's new creative director on Monday, applauding the fresh and modern approach Raf Simons has brought to the feminine extravagance of a grand French atelier.

-The Belgian couturier greeted oversized expectations for his first Dior collection with a decidedly architectural look that reveled in sumptuous understatement.
+The Belgian couturier greeted oversized expectations for his first Dior (DIOR.PA) collection with a decidedly architectural look that revelled in sumptuous understatement.
 The house has been without a permanent designer since former star John Galliano fell from grace over a drunken, racist tirade.

 Rival designers Alber Elbaz of Lanvin, Louis Vuitton's Marc Jacobs, Versace's Donatella Versace and even veteran couturier Pierre Cardin were on hand for the Simons debut in a grand Parisian mansion festooned with flowers.